n-eiling/eduOS-rs/README.md

 ## Overview of all branches

-Step by step (here branch by branch) the operating system design will be introduced.
+Step by step (here branch by branch) the operating system design is introduced.
-This tutorial shows the steps to develop from a minimal kernel to a Unix-like computer operating system.
+This tutorial shows the steps of operating system development from a minimal kernel up to a Unix-like computer operating system.
-Currently, following stages of development are available:
+Currently, the following stages of development are available:

-0. stage0 - Smallest HelloWorld of the World
+0. stage0 - Smallest HelloWorld in the World

    Description of loading a minimal 64bit kernel